jrandj/aws-security-specialty/README.md

 1. Analyze a given scenario to determine an appropriate key management solution.

-    * AWS Key Managemnet Service (KMS) is a service for managing encrytion keys that is used for both client side (optional) and server-side encryption with AWS.
+    * AWS Key Management Service (KMS) is a service for managing encryption keys that is used for both client side (optional) and server-side encryption with AWS.
 KMS only manages Customer Master Keys (CMKs) and it uses Hardware Security Modules (HSMs) to store the keys.

     * KMS supports symmetric and asymmetric keys.
 A symmetric key never leaves KMS unencrypted, so to use it you must call AWS KMS.
 For an asymmetric key pair, the private key never leaves KMS unencrypted, but the public key can be downloaded and used outside of KMS.
 A symmetric key is recommended for most use cases as it is fast and efficient.
 An asymmetric key pair is required if you need users outside of AWS to encrypt data, as they can use the public key to encrypt.
 The public key of an asymmetric key pair can be used to sign messages and verify signatures.